-Despite that research on retention and migration has been intensive for some decades and the knowledge is extensive, the process understanding and insights are continuously improving, thanks to innovative research, prompting to adapt and refine conceptual descriptions towards safety assessments.
-Hence, uncertainties remain and the key uncertainties that presently need to be resolved are listed.
+Thanks to the innovative research on retention and migration and the extensive knowledge collected for some decades, the process understanding and insights are continuously improving, prompting to adapt and refine conceptual descriptions towards safety assessments.
+Nevertheless there remain important research questions to be investigated in the future remain and are enlisted at the end of this report.